AmaarMuhammad/FYP_Prompt_Economy/README.md

 ---

 **Note:** This project is under active development as part of a Final Year Project.
-The current version represents Iteration 1 functionality focused on blockchain setup, wallet integration, and user module implementation.
+Iteration 2 is now complete with full marketplace functionality.
+The platform now supports buying, selling, and trading AI prompts with blockchain-secured payments on Polygon Mumbai testnet.

+**Latest Update:** November 2025 - Iteration 2 Complete ✅